Mr-Xcoder/CodeGolf-Hackathon/Puzzle 2/Puzzle 2.md

  ### Task

- Given a positive integer **N** (or non-negative for 0-indexing), your task is to output the deltas bewteen the digits in that chunck (the differences between consecutive digits).
+ Given a positive integer **N** (or non-negative for 0-indexing), your task is to output the sum of deltas bewteen the digits in that chunck (the differences between consecutive digits).

+# EXAMPLES INCOMING, WIP